-Yes, all G Suite editions include extra security questions and challenges.
+Yes, all Google Workspace editions include extra security questions and login challenges.

 We determine whether a sign-in is suspicious when our risk-analysis system identifies an attempt that’s outside the normal pattern of user behavior.
 For example, a user might try to sign in from an unusual location or in a manner associated with abuse.

-Phone verificationIf users in my organization don’t have a corporate phone, is there another way to verify their accounts?
+Phone verificationIf my users don’t have a corporate phone, is there another way to verify their accounts?

-Yes, there are different challenges.
-Depending on the information that’s available for a user’s account, users are presented with a different challenge, such as entering their employee ID or recovery email address.
+Yes, there are different types of login challenges.
+Depending on the information that’s available for a user’s account, users are presented with a different type of login challenge, such as entering their employee ID or recovery email address.
 If a user doesn’t have access to their phone, they can use backup codes to sign in.
 For details, see Sign in using backup codes.

 The user can update the recovery information through the account settings.

-If the user doesn’t enter a recovery phone number, other challenges apply, such as entering their recovery email address or using their employee ID.
+If the user doesn’t enter a recovery phone number, other types of login challenges apply, such as entering their recovery email address or using their employee ID.

-Disabling a challengeIf the user can't verify their identity, can I disable the login challenge?
+Disabling a login challenge or verify-it's-you challengeIf the user can't verify their identity, can I disable the login or verify-it's-you challenge?

 No, you can’t turn off this feature for your entire organization.
 You can only turn it off temporarily on a per-user basis.

-No, only an administrator can turn the login challenges off temporarily.
+No, only an administrator can turn off the login or security challenges temporarily.

-Administrator challengesHow can an administrator who can’t verify their identity re-enter their account?
+Administrator login challengesHow can an administrator who can’t verify their identity re-enter their account?

-As an administrator, you can bypass the challenge and regain access to your account by resetting your password.
-At the bottom of the Login Challenge screen, click the Click here to reset your password instead link.
+As an administrator, you can regain access to your account by following the prompts on the login page to reset your password.

 If a super administrator user can't verify their identity, then another super administrator (if available) can temporarily turn off the login challenge for them, as described in the steps above.